OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_500.md

 		cd ~/OGG181_WHKSHP/Lab5

--   Then, run the **Lab5_Intail_load_Automatated_Script.sh** script:
+-   Then, run the **Lab5_Initial_load_Automatated_Script.sh** script:

 ![](images/500/m2.PNG)

--   Once the scripted is completes the execuation.
-Source and Target will be in synch.
+-   Once the script completes the execution.
+Source and Target will be in sync.
 ![](images/500/m9.PNG)

 # Part 2: Initail Load by Manual Script
 Steps:
 1. Open a command window (Right mouse click – Open Terminal)

-2. Create a json file for building an integrated   extract .
+2. Create a json file for building an integrated extract.

 ![](images/500/extract_add.PNG)